-Other required general education prerequisite courses (minimum grade of C)
+• Other required general education prerequisite courses (minimum grade of C)

+· · · · · · · · · · · · · · · · · · · -

 ENGL 101 Writing and Rhetoric I 3 credits

 ENGL 102 Writing and Rhetoric II 3 credits

 MATH 105 Fundamentals of Mathematics 3 credits

 MATH 201 Probability and Statistics 3 credits

 PSYC 112 General Psychology 3 credits

 SOCI 115 Sociology 3 credits

 HUMN Humanities elective 3 credits

-^{}Literature, history, philosophy, music, art, theater, or foreign language
+\Literature, history, philosophy, music, art, theater, or foreign language

 - Past failures and withdrawals in prerequisite courses or other nursing program courses will impact consideration for admission into the KC BSN program.
 Please contact the admissions office with questions. - 4.
-Prospective students must complete the standardized HESI Admission Assessment (A2).
-Results will be used to assist students with academic support as needed.
-The cost and test taking are the responsibility of the applicant. - 5.
-Additional qualifiers such as taking prerequisite courses at KC, previous academic degrees, and degrees in allied health may influence acceptance. - 6.
-Students accepted into the program must maintain all admission requirements from the time of acceptance until their program start date.
+Additional qualifiers such as taking prerequisite courses at KC, previous academic degrees, and degrees in allied health may influence acceptance. - 5.
+Students accepted into the program must maintain all admission requirements from the time of acceptance until their program start date. - 6.
+Students admitted into the program must complete all required prerequisite courses with a C or better before year 2, semester 4.

-^{}See College website for specific deadline dates.
+\See College website for specific deadline dates.